Eurovision Song Contest 1978: Format

 The postcards were filmed live, featuring the artists making their way to the stage.
 They took a corridor, then an elevator.
 Leaving the lift, they were greeted by the previous participants and then made their entrances to the stage.
 The camera also made several shots of the audience, notably Jane Birkin and Serge Gainsbourg.

 Each song was accompanied by a 45-piece orchestra.

 The Swedish participant Björn Skifs was unhappy with the rule that every country would have to perform in their native language.
 He planned to sing in English anyway, but changed his mind at the last moment, causing him to completely forget the lyrics.
 He therefore sang the first few lines in gibberish before finding the words again.

-The Israeli win caused problems for several North African and Middle-Eastern nations that were televising the contest, even though they were not participating.
-According to author and political commentator John Kennedy O'Connor in his book The Eurovision Song Contest: The Official History, when Israel became the clear winners during the voting, most of the Arabic stations ended their transmission of the contest.
+The Israeli winning song was a love song sung in the Hebrew equivalent of Ubbi dubbi (the title is an expansion of the Hebrew word ani, meaning "I").
+The fact that the song won caused problems for several North African and Middle-Eastern broadcasters that were televising the contest, even though they were not participating.
+According to John Kennedy O'Connor in his book The Eurovision Song Contest: The Official History, when Israel became the clear winners during the voting, most of the Arabic stations ended their transmission of the contest.
 Jordan Television finished the show with a photo of a bunch of daffodils on screen, later announcing that the Belgian entry (which finished second) was the winner.